aroberge/nonstandard/tests/readme.md

 ## Running a single test without pytest

-To run a single test file `test_X.py` without using pytest, we need the file to contain the following three lines of code:
+To run a single test file `test_X.py` without using pytest, we simply have to do

-    import common
-    import X_testfile
-    common.single_file_test(X_testfile)

-## Combining both approaches

-For greater flexibility, whenever pytest can be used, the recommended content of the file `test_X.py` should be something like the following:

-    try:
-        from .common import nonstandard
-        from .X_testfile import *
-    except SystemError:
-        import common
-        import X_testfile
-        common.single_file_test(X_testfile)

-This allows pytest to run the file correctly, while also making it possible for python to run this test on its own from the command line.
+    python -m nonstandard path/to/test_X.py